Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/cloud-based-monitoring-remote-support.md

 <a id="enabling-remote-support"></a>
 ## Enabling Remote Support
-{% if page.platform == 'cnq-aws' or page.platform == 'cnq-azure' %}Remote Support is enabled for you by default.
+{% if page.platform == 'cnq-aws' or page.platform == 'cnq-azure' or page.platform == 'cnq-gcp' %}Remote Support is enabled for you by default.
 If you have disabled Remote Support, you can enable{% else %}You can enable Remote Support{% endif %} by using the Qumulo Core Web UI or `qq` CLI.

 ### To Enable Remote Support by Using the Qumulo Core Web UI